phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

   cleans memory to fire-in.
 Thus, many leaks get reported.
 This happens especially after a call to PHP's exit()/die(), or if a fatal error gets triggered in some critical parts of PHP.
-* If you use a non-debug build of PHP, nothing shows on *stderr*, ZendMM is dumb but will still clean any allocated request-bound buffer that's not been explicitely freed by the programmer
+* If you use a non-debug build of PHP, nothing shows on *stderr*, ZendMM is dumb but will still clean any allocated request-bound buffer that's not been explicitly freed by the programmer

 What you must remember is that ZendMM leak tracking is a nice bonus tool to have, but it does not replace a :doc:`true C memory debugger <./memory_debugging>`.